AdoptOpenJDK/adoptopenjdk-getting-started-kit/binaries/build_openjdk_9.md

 # Build OpenJDK 9

-Prerequisite: supporting programs to build OpenJDK8 have been installed before attempting to perform the below instructions (see https://java.net/projects/adoptopenjdk/pages/AdoptOpenJDKBuildInstructions).
+Prerequisite: supporting programs to build OpenJDK8 have been installed before attempting to perform the below instructions, [see site](https://java.net/projects/adoptopenjdk/pages/AdoptOpenJDKBuild).
 Follow the below instructions to build OpenJDK9 from the jdk9 forest:

 ```
 $ cd $HOME/sources```